Privacy Policy

 If you are unhappy with how we have handled your personal data, we encourage you to contact us first at info@elitegoldenvisa.com so that we can try to resolve the issue.

 If you are not satisfied with our response, you have the right to lodge a complaint with a supervisory authority.
-In the United Kingdom, this is the Information Commissioner’s Office (ICO):
+The relevant supervisory authorities for our operations are:

 This Privacy Policy is governed by the laws of Scotland and the United Kingdom, including the UK GDPR and the Data Protection Act 2018.
-Where our processing activities fall within the scope of the EU GDPR (for example, in relation to our operations in Portugal or the offering of services to individuals in the EEA), the EU GDPR shall also apply.
+Where our processing activities fall within the scope of the EU GDPR (for example, in relation to our operations in Portugal or Italy, or the offering of services to individuals in the EEA), the EU GDPR shall also apply, together with the applicable national implementing legislation of Portugal (Lei n.º 58/2019) and Italy (Legislative Decree No. 196/2003, as amended by Legislative Decree No. 101/2018).

 If you have any questions about this Privacy Policy or wish to exercise your data protection rights, please contact us: